If you live in Victoria, you’ll almost certainly be aware of the regional town of Healesville.

 It’s home to places such as Healesville Sanctuary, Beechworth Bakery, Innocent Bystander and the Four Pillars Gin Distillery to name a few.

-But, for us hikers, it’s home to three really awesome, yet challenging, hikes.
+But, for us hiking groups in Victoria, it’s home to three really awesome, yet challenging, hikes.
 And one you may not be aware exists.

 Mount St. Leonard & Condon’s Track